uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 }
 ```

 Now lets add in some types of messages for instance success, error, and warning.
-But since we are using sass we can keep our code pretty simple, just using @extend followed by the css class you'd like to use.
+But since we are using sass we can keep our code pretty simple, just using @extend followed by the CSS class you'd like to use.

 ```sass
 .message {